-10 Free things to do in New York [in 2021]
+7 Free things to do in New York [in 2025]

 What to do in NYC paying nothing (or nearly nothing)

 New York is undoubtedly one of the most expensive cities in the U.S. (and the world) but also a dream for many international travelers.
 While average accommodation in NY can strip your wallet out, and coffee & muffin easily reach up to $10, it’s necessary to show that there are other possibilities to enjoy the city.
 Fortunately, there are plenty of opportunities for free tours, outdoor activities, and cultural attractions.
-Here are 10 fun free things you can do in NYC without spending a cent.
+Here are 10 fun free things you can do in New York City without spending a cent.

-Take a Tour at the Central Park
+Wander through the Central Park

 nyc central park